GlobalBatchMgr Class

 The Error event is fired in case of exceptional conditions during message processing.
 Normally the class throws an exception.

-ErrorCode contains an error code and Description contains a textual description of the error.
+The ErrorCode parameter contains an error code, and the Description parameter contains a textual description of the error.
 For a list of valid error codes and their descriptions, please refer to the Error Codes section.

-SSLServerAuthentication Event (Globalbatchmgr Class)
+SSLServerAuthentication Event (GlobalBatchMgr Class)

 Fired after the server presents its certificate to the client.